 The Youth Forum process is a fundamental part of UNESCO Youth Programme.
 Since its introduction in 1999, it has provided an innovative, ongoing opportunity for youth to work in dialogue with UNESCO, to shape and direct the Organization’s approach and to present their concerns and ideas to Member States.

-Young women and men come together at the UNESCO headquarters every 2 years, and bring their collective energy, creativity and vision to the table.
-Through debate and discussion, they draw up a list of Recommendations, reflecting the most pressing needs and concerns of youth today.
-The Forum is always held just before the UNESCO General Conference - the biannual event that brings together all Member States to decide on UNESCO’s future actions.
-As such, the conclusions of the Youth Forum, including the recommendations, can be presented to the General Conference, meaning that countries from all over the world hear the concerns and aims of youth and their recommendations for the future.
+Young women and men come together at UNESCO Headquarters every two years, and bring their collective energy, creativity and vision to the table.
+Through debate and discussion, they draw up a list of recommendations for action, reflecting the most pressing needs and concerns of youth today in the fields of UNESCO’s work.

 Driving the change

 Can you support or assist an Action Project?
-Check them out here
+Read more here